pollomarzo/SAMBUD_proj/README.md

 Neo4j is implemented in Java and accessible from software written in other languages using the Cypher query language through a transactional HTTP endpoint, or through the binary "Bolt" protocol.

 ## Installation
+The DB Dump file on the database we based all our queries can be found [here](01/dump/Database_Tested_Dump.zip) You can also generate new datasets in the following way:
 In [scripts](01/scripts/) you can find some useful tools to generate CSV file that can be imported into Neo4J.
 To launch 'generate_dataset.py', make sure to install the dependencies first:
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all that's needed.